 Cagliari is a good place to eat both traditional Sardinian cuisine and really fresh seafood.
 Here are my recommendations for Cagliari Restaurants.

-Cagliari has a typical Mediterranean climate.
+The climate is typical Mediterranean.
 You can see historic rainfall averages and temperature ranges by month on these Cagliari Climate Charts.

 Take a virtual look at the castle district, sea views, and historic center with our Cagliari Photos, then take a photo tour of the Central Market, Mercato di San Benedetto, one of Italy's top fish markets.